 James was appointed a Board Member in November 2015.
 He is an asset management systems and compliance manager.
 James’s main interest is in technology.
 He holds a degree in Internet Technology and prior to moving into the property and transport sector to manage assets, he held roles in web development and digital production.
+James is also a member of the Australian Institute of Company Directors, committed to ongoing professional development and further learning.

 James is an ideas person and enjoys thinking of creative ways to solve challenges, particularly if technology can be of benefit.
 As a member of the Better Hearing Australia (VIC) Board, he looks at how contemporary technology can be used both within the business to improve processes and to help reduce the impact of hearing related issues on individuals.